openlmd/etna/etna_planning/README.md

 *Picture shown the reference of the virtual grid in the real laser cell.*

-When the model is placed, another button is used to process the model with set parameters.
-Taking in consideration track width, overlap, and track height, the system calculates the tool path.
+When the model is placed, another button is used to process the model with the set parameters.
+Assuming constant track width, overlap, and track height, the system calculates the tool path.
 Besides this parameters, the interface also allow to set on the lateral panel the process parameters (e.g. velocity, laser power, powder feed rate).
 The third button is required to export the robot routine to the robot control unit.